Picovoice/rhino/demo/c/README.md

 ## Run

-Running the executable without any commandline arguments prints the usage info to the console:
+Running the executable without any commandline arguments prints the usage info to the console.

+For Linux, macOS, and Raspberry Pi:

 ```console
 ./demo/c/rhino_demo_mic